 With the exception of MUSE 598, which should be taken at the end of the program, these courses can be taken in any order and can be completed in as little as 18 months, taking two courses at a time.

-Special course sections are scheduled for Managed Online Program students and offered on a cyclical basis.
+Special course sections are scheduled for Accelerated/Managed Online Program students and offered on a cyclical basis.
 Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
 For more information, contact Olivia Tucker and George Nicholson.